prainar/peer/10-connections/README.md

 2. **Frontend Implementation**

-   - Build connection request and management components using React and Tailwind CSS.
-   - Add UI for sending, accepting, and declining requests.
-   - Connect components to backend APIs using fetch/axios.
-   - Display error messages and loading states for better UX.
+   - Build a UI to display the list of users you are connected with (your network).
+   - Add options to search, filter, or remove connections (optional).
+   - Show user details (name, avatar, headline, etc.) for each connection.
+   - Do not include pending requests (handled in the previous module).

 3. **Backend Implementation**

-   - Create Flask API endpoints for `/connections` (GET, POST, PUT, DELETE).
+   - Create Flask API endpoints for `/connections` (GET, DELETE) to fetch and remove established connections.
    - Use models (e.g., `connection.py`, `user.py`) to interact with the database.
    - Implement authentication and secure connection management.
    - Return appropriate responses and error codes.

-4. **Database Integration**

-   - Set up a database (e.g., SQLite or PostgreSQL) for connection storage.
-   - Ensure connection data is stored securely and can be retrieved/updated.

-5. **Testing**
+4. **Testing**
-   - Test the full connection flow: send, accept, decline, view, error handling.
+   - Test viewing, searching, and removing connections.
    - Ensure the UI updates correctly based on API responses.

 ## 🧪 Bonus Challenge

 - Add an extra improvement, such as:
   - Enhanced styling for connection cards.
-  - Real-time updates for requests.
+  - Real-time updates for changes in your network.
   - Improved UX flow (e.g., notifications, loading spinners).
-- Document your improvement in your own words at the end of this README.
+- Document your improvement at the end of this README.

 ## ✅ Deliverable